ffadrique/FTL/README.md

 ## Container implementation

-FTL containers are implemented as generic clasess to be instantiated replacing the template keywords by the actual contained element type information.
-Each generated container class is therefore a unique class that can generate any number of ojects, also independenly of other container classes.
-This provides high flexibility as each idependent container class does not have any common or static properties in the module implementing the container.
+FTL containers are implemented as generic classes to be instantiated replacing the template keywords by the actual contained element type information.
+Each generated container class is therefore a unique class that can generate any number of objects, also independently of other container classes.
+This provides high flexibility as each independent container class does not have any common or static properties in the module implementing the container.

 The keywords in the container templates:
 - `xxuse__`: Name of the module to reference in the `use` statement, like in `use xxuse__`.
 The used module contains the declaration of the contained element class.
-- `xxmodulebase__`: Name of the module to be use in the delaration of the container, like in `module xxmodulebase___list_ftl`.
+- `xxmodulebase__`: Name of the module to be used in the declaration of the container, like in `module xxmodulebase___list_ftl`.
 Usually this is the same as `xxuse__`.
 - `xxtypebase__`: Name of the type of the contained element, like in `class(xxtypebase__), intent(in) :: element`
-- `xxconstructor__`: Name to be used in the name of the container consturctor, like in `mylist = xxconstructor___list_ftl()`
+- `xxconstructor__`: Name to be used in the name of the container constructor, like in `mylist = xxconstructor___list_ftl()`

 ## Using the container templates

 The FTL templates can be used directly creating dedicated instances for each type of contained object replacing the keyword identified above manually.
 However, it is recommended to use the Python scripts that can be found in *[fxx](https://github.com/ffadrique/FTL/tree/master/fxx,"fxx")*.
 Two different generation options are available.

-### Single contatiner direct generation
+### Single container direct generation

 To generate a single container from the contained module name and type name, use the following command.
 Additional options can be furnished to steer he template generation.